 The views, the quiet, the sense of being at one with nature; all these elements are offered in abundance at South Australia’s best camping spots.
 Want the beauty of the great outdoors with all the creature comforts of home?
 Glamping is for you.
-Here's our top 6 places to set up camp in South Australia.
+Here's our top 7 places to set up camp in South Australia.
 The best news?
 There are even free camping options.

 1. Wilpena Pound, Flinders Ranges